oduis/UEVRDeluxe-docs/UEVRTutorial.md

 #### 4.1 Tipps for configuring Virtual Desktop (the recommended option)
 In the PC app:
 * __Codec__: Leave on "Auto".
 Best quality is achieved with HVEC/10bit.
 Although the Quest-exclusive AV1 might be tempting, NVidia cards are better optimized for encoding HVEC, making AV1 less ideal for performance.
-* __Network bandwith__: Leave on auto.
+* __Network bandwith__: For VR this is set in the "Streamings" tab in the headset app.
+Do not push this too high, experiment around 50-80 MBit first.
 Manually increasing bandwidth too much may cause latency hiccups due to network interference in busy environments.
-Virtual Desktop usually finds the optimal balance.
+It also increases latency, which may cause nausea in virtual reality.

 In the headset app's streaming settings:
 * __VR frame rate__: Set higher to reduce flickering (even if your PC cannot render at, for example, 120Hz).
 * Enable the [Snapdragon Super Resolution](https://www.qualcomm.com/developer/blog/2023/04/using-super-resolution-boost-resolution-virtual-reality) for a good on device AI upscaling
 * __Synchronous Spacewarp__: Set to "Auto".
 It increases the frame rate and works in conjunction with Super Resolution.
 Be aware that this may cause flickering in elements like health bar HUD overlays.
+So if your PC is powerful enough, OFF will give you better quality.
-* __Sharpening__: Reduce to the small value, as Super Resolution will provide superior sharpening.
+* __Sharpening__: Reduce to zero or a small value, as Super Resolution will provide superior sharpening.
 * __Color Vibrance__: Consider enabling "Increase color vibrance" and disabling "Increase nominal range" to prevent blown-out shadows.

 ### 5. Install UEVR Easy Injector